How to get The Lantern of Osiris in Destiny 2

 The Destiny 2 A Matter of Time quest must be finished before you can unlock the new seasonal artefact for Season of Dawn, The Lantern of Osiris.
 The mission isn't too taxing, but there are a couple of stumbling blocks some players may struggle with, so I'm here to point you in the right direction and give you the necessary hints to help you get stuck into the new season.

-With the Destiny 2 roadmap in mind, there are plenty for players to be excited about in the coming months, including two new exotic quests, special abilities for seasonal mods, and a new PvE mode, Sundial.
+With the Destiny 2 roadmap in mind, there are plenty for players to be excited about in the coming months, including new Season of Dawn exotics, special abilities for seasonal mods, and a new PvE mode, Sundial.
 You'll be acquainting yourself with the latter to complete the Destiny 2 A Matter of Time quest, but first you need to meet with Ikora in the Tower's bazaar.

 Where is Osiris in Destiny 2 Season of Dawn?